 Some time last year, while I was somewhere in the jungles of Bwindi, I received a strange text.
 “Tim.
 I’ve sent something on your email.
-Check it out as soon as possible.* I had just concluded a 6 hour Gorilla trek on behalf of National Geographic.
-We had been rewarded with an encounter with a large group of Mountain Gorillas afte the encounter, and I was in a high spirits.
+Check it out as soon as possible.* I had just concluded a 6 hour Gorilla trek on behalf of National Geographic Journeys with G adventures.
+We had been rewarded with an encounter with a large group of Mountain Gorillas and after the encounter, I was in a high spirits.
 I was getting ready to cool the day down at the hotel bar.
 I was in no mood to read mail.
 It was time for pombe.

 I opened the mail anyway.
 I was curious.
 It turned out to be a link to an article, which I found even more curious.
 I did not know this friend of mine to be a reader, and it was a long article.
 I was amazed.
 Read it here for yourself and find out why.

 As a guide, one of the things I love most about my job is sharing information, so you can imagine my excitement when upon reading this article I discovered that I had been born and raised in Kampala but knew virtually nothing about this history.

 I handle tours for National Geographic and G-Adventures, and throughout my adventures with them I have encountered many foreigners who know more about our country than many of us do, and many more who are more interested in its beauty than we who live in it.
 I had been asking myself what I could do to get my fellow Ugandans more interested in travel — I do freelance local tours themed around trekking/walking, which is why people call me Trekking Tiimmy — and when I read this article, I had a Eureka moment.